Switzerland in the Eurovision Song Contest 2011: Final

 The final took place on 11 December 2010.
 The twelve candidate songs in contention to represent Switzerland were performed and televoting solely selected "In Love for a While" performed by Anna Rossinelli as the winner.
-A panel of experts also provided commentary and feedback to the entries.
-The panel consisted of Baschi (singer), Nik Hartmann (presenter) and former Swiss Eurovision Song Contest entrants Pepe Lienhard (1977), Peter Reber (1971, 1976, 1979 and 1981) and Francine Jordi (2002).
+An expert panel consisting of Baschi (singer), Nik Hartmann (presenter) and former Swiss Eurovision Song Contest entrants Pepe Lienhard (1977), Peter Reber (1971, 1976, 1979 and 1981) and Francine Jordi (2002) also provided commentary and feedback to the entries.
 In addition to the performances from the competing entries, Baschi performed his song "Ha di nit vergässe" as the interval act.

 Promotion

 Anna Rossinelli made several appearances across Europe to specifically promote "In Love for a While" as the Swiss Eurovision entry.
 On 11 February, Rossinelli performed "In Love for a While" during the final of the Azerbaijani Eurovision national final Milli Seçim Turu 2011.
 On 14 April, Rossinelli performed during the Eurovision in Concert event which was held at the Club Air venue in Amsterdam, Netherlands and hosted by Cornald Maas, Esther Hart and Sascha Korf.
 On 17 April, Rossinelli performed during the London Eurovision Party, which was held at the Shadow Lounge venue in London, United Kingdom and hosted by Nicki French and Paddy O'Connell.